grinsteindavid/ai-agent-code-analyzer/README.md

 node src/index.js analyze --query "What files are in src folder?" --provider openai

 node src/index.js analyze --query "read this file package.json"

+node src/index.js analyze --query "do a web search for top 5 social medias and create a json with that info"
 ```

 ## Options